List of elections in the Philippines

+By type

 General and local elections

 For much of its history since 1935, the Philippines has been governed as a presidential unitary republic.
 The term "general election" is not predominantly used in the Philippines, but for the purposes of this article, a "general election" may refer to an election day where the presidency or at least a class of members of Congress are on the ballot.
 Since 1992, on presidential election days, the presidency, half of the Senate, the House of Representatives and all local officials above the barangay level, but below the regional level, are at stake.
 On a "midterm election", it's the same, except for the presidency is not at stake.

 Local elections above the barangay level, but below the regional level, are synchronized with elections for national positions.
+From 1947 until 1971, these were scheduled in midterm election years.

 Barangay elections are usually held separately from general and local elections.

 Regional elections

 Regional elections are held for the autonomous regions.
-There had been two autonomous regions in the Philippines: the Autonomous Region in Muslim Mindanao (ARMM), and the Bangsamoro that replaced it.
+There had been four autonomous regions in the Philippines: Central Mindanao and Western Mindanao, then replaced by the Autonomous Region in Muslim Mindanao (ARMM), then the Bangsamoro that replaced it.
 Regional elections were not synchronized with general elections above, but on 2013 and 2016, they were.
 The 2016 election was the last ARMM election.
 After the approval of the Bangsamoro in a plebiscite, there was a transition period, and the first Bangsamoro election is expected to be held on 2022.